jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

     (i) the total amount of income derived by the partners as members of the partnership; and (ii) the partners’ partnership shares in the income; and (iii) a summary of the deductions of each partner:
   (b) there is no joint assessment, but each partner must make a separate return of income under section 33, including the income derived by the partner as a member of the partnership, and the partner’s deductions.
-Each partner is separately assessed.
+Each partner is separately assessed:
+  (c) for the purposes of paragraph (b), if the partnership has a non-standard balance date, each partner may choose to make a return of, or include in a return, the income derived by the partner as a member of the partnership and the partner’s deductions as if they also had that non-standard balance date and any such election is irrevocable while the partner remains a member of the partnership unless the partnership changes its balance date:
+  (d) despite paragraph (b), a non-resident partner in a partnership does not have to make a separate return of income under section 33 when the partner—
+    (i) does not derive income from any source in New Zealand; or (ii) derives only non-resident passive income to which section RF 2(3) and (4) of the Income Tax Act 2007 applies; or (iii) derives only income from a source in New Zealand that is fully relieved from tax under a double tax agreement.
 (4) In any other case, each person shall make a separate return taking into account that person’s share of the joint income and deductions.
 Each person is separately assessed.

 ### 42B Returns by look-through companies and owners of interests